rvin1228/USB-Filter/README.md

 Hardware needed:
 * Raspberry Pi Zero (or any Raspberry Pi models with USB gadget mode)
-* Computer monitor
-* Mouse and keyboard
+* Desktop/Laptop (for SSH connection)
 * USB Flash drive
-* 4-port USB HAT for Raspberry Pi (OPTIONAL: If want to attach more USB drives)
+* 4-port USB HAT for Raspberry Pi

 Special thanks to my fellow research groupmates for making this possible: